One morning,a girl named Merry,was staying at home when her wish really came ture-She had __1__

 Those companies argued successfully that Del Monte"s attempts to keep the golden pineapple for itself

-were just a way to knock them out of the market.
+were just a way to knock them out of the market.1.
+We learn from the text that the new type of pineapple is_________.
+A. green outside and sweet inside

 B.good-looking outside and soft inside